 The Peer Mentor Program is designed to set each incoming PhD and MS student up with a more experienced student.
 Thanks to a generous grant from the UCSD Graduate Division, the program has been expanded and extended.
 The program has four main goals:

-- To create a network of engaged students: A formalized peer mentorship program can help keep students engaged and connected to Scripps and to the University.
-This helps our first-year students build a connection to the Department and creates a strong network of student leaders in our mentors.
+- To create a network of engaged students: A formalized peer mentorship program can help keep students engaged and connected to Scripps community and to the University.
+This helps our first-year students build connections outside of their lab and creates a strong network of student leaders.

 - To developing mentoring skills: Training our mentors and giving them practical experience is useful not only for their personal growth and development as future principal investigators and research leaders but also fosters a culture of mentorship throughout the Department.